kosara-g/portfolio/guides/vale-cli.md

 The output from the linter includes information on which package found the issue, which line and character position you should look at, and how to fix it.
 See an example of what the Vale issue report looks like below.

 ![Vale issue report](./media/vale-report.png)

+---

+## Further reading

+You can find the complete Vale CLI reference in the [official Vale documentation](https://vale.sh/docs/).

+To see all available Vale packages, visit [Valeʼs Package Hub](https://vale.sh/hub/).